Bakersfield Water Quality at a Glance

 Home Water Testing

-Contact Cal Water at (661) 837-7200 to request water quality testing for your home, especially if you live in an older property with potential lead plumbing or are concerned about specific contaminants.
+Contact Cal Water at (661) 837-7200 to request water quality testing for your home, especially if you live in an older property with potential lead plumbing or are concerned about specific contaminants like chromium-6, arsenic, or PFAS.

 Install Water Filters

-Consider NSF-certified filters (Standard 53) for drinking and cooking water.
-For PFAS concerns, look for systems using reverse osmosis or granular activated carbon.
+Given the elevated levels of chromium-6, arsenic, and PFAS concerns, consider NSF-certified filters (Standard 53) for drinking and cooking water.
+For comprehensive protection against PFAS and chromium-6, look for systems using reverse osmosis.
 For hard water, a water softener may improve appliance longevity.

 Conserve Water